Avaiga/taipy-doc/docs/manuals/about.md

 you as a Taipy user can perform a specific task.

-If you are just starting with Taipy, you may want to look at the [Getting Started document](../getting_started/installation.md) in order to see a complete example of a complete Taipy application, described step-by-step.
+If you are just starting with Taipy, you may want to look at the [Getting Started document](../getting_started/installation.md) in order to see a step-by-step example of a complete Taipy application.

 ## Taipy Core

-The Taipy core package is a python library made to create complete back-end applications around decision-making algorithms.
-It provides the necessary tools to help data scientists transform their algorithms into a complete back-end application, so they can quickly and easily put it into their end user's hands.
-Thanks to Taipy core, data scientists are more autonomous.
-They can focus on their core skills: building the best algorithms to solve their business problems.
+The Taipy core package is a python library made to build powerful back-end applications around decision-making algorithms.
+It provides the necessary tools to help data scientists transform their algorithms into a complete back-end application, so it can be swiftly deployed to users around the world.
+Thanks to Taipy core, data scientists can focus more on building the best algorithms to solve problems.

 [:material-arrow-right: Definition of Taipy core concepts](core/concepts/index.md),